A homemade pie crust always beats store-bought. But, is learning how to make pie dough difficult?

-As long as you follow the proper procedure, pay attention to texture, and follow a sound pie dough recipe, you will be able to make pie dough, and by extension homemade pie.
-So, let's learn and make pie dough together!
+As long as you follow the proper procedure, pay attention to the texture, and follow a sound pie dough recipe, you will be able to make a homemade pie crust, and by extension a homemade pie.
+So, let's learn how to make pie dough together!

-If you would rather not get your hands dirty, you can still follow a pie dough recipe by using a a food processor as well.
-But make sure the food processor is large enough for all of the ingredients for your pie dough.
-Keep scrolling to learn how to make pie doe the old-fashioned way.
+If you would rather not get your hands dirty, you can still follow a pie dough recipe by using a food processor as well.
+But make sure the food processor is large enough for all of the ingredients to fit.

-A classic pie dough recipe starts with:
+A classic recipe starts with

 - Flour: Flour makes up the basis of the dough.
 All-purpose flour is the usual go-to.
 For the most accurate measuring, use a kitchen scale.
-Scales are very beneficial when it comes to dough making and accuracy.
+Scales are beneficial when it comes to dough making and accuracy.

-- Sugar: Not all dough recipes will specify sugar, it is optional, but a small amount really does wonders for flavor of the overall crust.
+- Sugar: Not all dough recipes will specify sugar, it is optional, but a small amount really does wonders for the flavor of the overall crust.

 - Salt: The salt is in the dough to enhance the flavor of the crust.

 - Cold Butter: It is absolutely essential for a proper pie crust, that you use cold butter in the dough.
 See below for more details.

 - Water: This is the trickiest ingredient in making pie dough.
 You want it moist enough that it comes together, but not so much so that it is a sticky mess.

 How to Make Pie Dough By Hand